setvisible/music-zapper/README.md

 #### Windows

-To deploy the application on Windows, we must make sure that the relevant DLLs and the executable are in the same directory.
+To deploy the application on Windows, you MUST be sure that the relevant libraries (*.dll) and the executable are in the final directory.

+Indeed, **MusicZapper** depends on 3rd-party multimedia libraries provided with the Qt5 framework.

+These libraries MUST be deployed with the binary, otherwise there's a certain risk that the app doesn't read correctly some media formats.

+To do it:

 1. Go to the `Release` build directory.